-Smoke & Draft Problems Are A Thing Of The Past With Lou Curley’s Chimney Service
+Chimney Smoke & Draft Problems?
+Get Help From Lou Curley’s Chimney Service

 Do you have trouble keeping the fire in your fireplace lit?
 Does smoke waft into your room every time you sit down to enjoy a nice evening by the fire?
 Do you notice smoke in your basement when you have a fire going in the fireplace upstairs?
 All of these are symptoms of a draft or air pressure problem within the home, but we can help.

+It doesn’t take a chimney and fireplace expert to know the presence of smoke in your home is cause for concern.
+It not only affects indoor air quality, but also poses potential safety risks.
 While hundreds of different factors can lead to draft and smoke problems, we’re experts at diagnosing and correcting these problems quickly and for good.
 We’ve taken the Chimney Safety Institute of America (CSIA) Chimney Physics class, as well as many other classes offered through the National Fireplace Institute (NFI), and we know what to look for and what to do to resolve smoke and draft issues.
-Some of the most common culprits are:

 #1 Problems with the flue.
 If the flue is blocked, damaged, cold, or too small for the appliance it’s venting, you’ll likely have smoke coming from the fireplace opening itself.